jacobandreas/writing/_posts/2011-12-28-on-columbia-students.md

-Of course there are exceptions: barely-competent essayists, prospective economists who can't wrap their minds around differential calculus and (my personal scourge) computer scientists who cannot for the life of them write a well-formed proof.
-This is usually brushed away with an insistence that they're just good at something else, which I am willing to grant for students in University Writing and Principles of Economics but not in graduate cryptography courses.
+Of course there are exceptions: barely-competent essayists, prospective economists who can't wrap their minds around differential calculus and (my personal hell) computer scientists who cannot write a well-formed proof.
+Such cases are usually brushed away with an insistence that they're just good at something else, which I am willing to grant for students in University Writing and Principles of Economics but not in graduate cryptography courses.
 Even at a school like this, there are enough spots set aside for athletes, legacies and donors' children that one is guaranteed a certain number of duds.[^2]

 There's a broader issue: we purport to assemble the most interesting student body possible, but the usual inputs to the admissions process---SAT scores,